Grand Daphne itinerary B - 4 days

 PM: FLOREANA: CORMORANT POINT AND DEVIL´S CROWN

-We go ashore at Punta Cormorant where the sand is made up of fine olivine crystals, a glassy volcanic mineral, giving the beach an olive-green color.
+We go ashore at Cormorant Point where the sand is made up of fine olivine crystals, a glassy volcanic mineral, giving the beach an olive-green color.
 It is the best place to see Galapagos sea lions.
 Today is also one of our finest opportunities to see pink flamingos and other water birds wading in the lagoons, including pintails and stilts.
 The walk continues to a white flour sandy beach to an Eastern Pacific green turtle nesting site.
-Young diamond stingrays are commonly found on the shoreline and enjoy the view of the turquoise crystalline ocean.
+Young diamond stingrays are commonly found in the shoreline and enjoy the view of the turquoise crystalline ocean.

 DAY 3: FRIDAY

-AM: ESPANOLA ISLAND: SUAREZ POINT
+AM: ESPANOLA: SUAREZ POINT

-We land in Suarez Point, one of the most attractive locations in the Galapagos and home to a large and varied wildlife population - a walk along its trails takes us to a cliff top viewpoint, where we gain a magical panorama.
+We land in Suarez Point, one of the most attractive locations in the Galapagos and home to large and varied wildlife population – a walk along its trails takes us to a cliff top viewpoint, where we gain a magical panorama.
 Keep in mind that the terrain is uneven, so it is recommended to use appropriate footwear.
-Boobies line the rocky shoreline beneath us, while frigate birds may be seen overhead; nearby enormous male sea lions can be seen lounging and albatross use the cliffs as their ‘runway,’ helping become airborne by the southeast winds that blow across this part of the island.
+Boobies line the rocky shoreline beneath us, while frigate birds may be seen overhead; nearby enormous male sea lions can be seen lounging and albatross use the cliffs as their ‘runway’, helping become airborne by the southeast winds that blow across this part of the island.
 If we’re lucky we’ll see the elaborate courtship rituals performed by albatrosses before the female chooses her lifelong mate.
-You may see marine iguanas throughout many of the islands in Galapagos, but none like the marine iguanas in Española, also called “Christmas marine iguanas,” with a red and green variation combined with its black color, it makes them unique and only possible to see here.
+You may see marine iguanas throughout many of the islands in Galapagos, but none like the marine iguanas in Española, also called “Christmas marine iguanas”, with a red and green variation combined with its black color, it makes them unique and only possible to see here.

-PM: ESPANOLA ISLAND: GARDNER BAY
+PM: ESPANOLA: GARDNER BAY

 DAY 4: SATURDAY